 Please note that the main building of the Museum of Applied Arts is currently closed due to renovation works and is scheduled not to reopen before 2021.
 During this period, exhibitions take place in the György Ráth Villa of the Museum of Applied Arts.

 It was also Ödön Lechner who designed the building of the Hungarian Geological Institute in 1899 (get directions).
 Although it is not located in the very centre of the city, fans of Art Nouveau architecture should definitely check it out.
-Everything in this building resembles forms of nature, with ornaments depicting flora and fauna, or the shapes of windows mimicking leaves.
-If you look closely, you will notice blue ceramic decorations that look like fossils, or decorative branches with leaves.
+Everything in this building resembles forms of nature, with ornaments depicting flora and fauna and the shapes of windows mimicking leaves.
+If you look closely, you will notice blue ceramic decorations that look like fossils, or carved leafy branches made of stone.
 Inside the building, you will see corridors with painted arches of gentle shapes that remind of water waves.

 The most fascinating detail of the edifice however, may well be its blue roof that represents the ancient Tethys Ocean, which existed in the Mesozoic era.
 It is made of ceramics from the Zsolnay Porcelain Manufacture, a company with which Lechner often collaborated.
 On the very top of the roof, you can see a globe carried by mighty Atlanteans.
 Be sure to visit the museum, if you want to learn more about the secrets of our planet.